OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

   questions, deleting questions, adding a time limit, as well as adding a due date will be saved automatically when the change occurs.

-3. **If the assignment is published, but students have begun the assignment, you will be limited in the edits you can make.**
+3. **If the assignment is published, but learners have begun the assignment, you will be limited in the edits you can make.**

   In this scenario, only minor changes can be made such as textual changes in question or answer text or in the assignment title and description.